Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • Who am I as a quilter?

-• Will my quilt look modern or playful?
+• Does my quilt look modern or playful?

 • Am I brave enough?

-• Is this “good enough” to be shown?
+• Is it "good enough" to be shown?

 This is self-image.